 What is Open Banking

 In 2019 the Australian Government passed the Consumer Data Right (CDR) legislation.
-In a nutshell, it will give you, the consumer, more access and control when it comes to the data that’s linked to the products and services you have with us, including your personal banking data.
-This is referred to as 'Open Banking'.
+In a nutshell, it gives you, the consumer, more access and control when it comes to the data that’s linked to the products and services you have with us, including your personal banking data.
+This is referred to as “Open Banking”.

-Open Banking will give you more control of your banking data and who you choose to share it with.
+Open Banking gives you more control of your banking data and who you choose to share it with.

 Why Open Banking?

-Open Banking aims to increase competition between major banks and financial institutions.
+Open Banking aims to increase competition between banks and financial institutions.
 More competition is good news for you as a consumer.
-With Open Banking it will be much easier for you to compare banking products and services across the market to find the best price or product for your needs.
+With Open Banking it makes it much easier for you to compare banking products and services across the market to find the best price or product for your needs.